 This latest initiative was announced by former Mayor Rahm...Posted on September 16, 2020 at 9:54 AM

 Photo credit: Bruno Girin/Flickr

-CPS application season is well under way!
-The Chicago Public Schools application deadline for the 2017-2018 school year is Friday, December 9, 2016.
-Students entering kindergarten through 8th grade may apply for open seats at schools across the city, with a limited number of pre-k options available as well (click here for the basics on CPS preschool).
+It’s the time of year again!
+Chicago Public Schools (CPS) begins its applications for the 2021-2022 school year on Monday, October 12, and close on Friday, January 8, 2021.
+Students entering kindergarten through 8th grade may apply for open seats at schools across the city, with a limited number of pre-k options available as well.
+Learn about Universal Pre-K status.

 In CPS, there are two main types of schools to which you can apply:

 Magnet ...Posted on September 16, 2020 at 8:49 AM

 Parenting during Covid-19 is a new experience for everyone, but what if you’re the parent of a gifted child?
 There’s often a misconception that teaching gifted kids is easier, but this isn’t necessarily true.

 When my own gifted children were young, I was faced with the constant misconception that, because they were gifted, they didn’t need extra support.
 That couldn’t be further from the truth!
 Gifted children require just as much time, energy, and understanding as anyone--only in the...Posted on August 03, 2020 at 1:32 PM